Pherakki/SimpleDSCSModManager/README.md

 ## Building from source
 ### Building dependencies
 1. Download the latest release of [DSCSTools](https://github.com/SydMontague/DSCSTools) and move the `.pyd` file to `tools/dscstools/`.
-Move the `structures` folder to the same directory as the mod manager.
+Move the `structures` folder to the same directory as the mod manager executable.
 2. Build this [64-bit fork of NutCracker](https://github.com/SydMontague/NutCracker) and move the executable to `tools/nutcracker/`.
 3. Build the 64-bit version of the [Squirrel 2.2.4 compiler](https://sourceforge.net/projects/squirrel/files/squirrel2/squirrel%202.2.4%20stable/) and move the executable to `tools/squirrel/`.
 ### Building PyInstaller